anisshadh/matrix-terminal/cline_docs/productContext.md

 ## Overview

-The AI Browser Automation System is a sophisticated tool that enables natural language control of web browsers.
-It combines smart command parsing with reliable browser automation to provide a seamless user experience.
+The AI Browser Automation System is a sophisticated tool that enables natural language control of web browsers, powered by OpenRouter AI's Claude model for intelligent command processing and reliable browser automation.

 ## Core Value Proposition